cradesto/pystella/README.md

 ```

 Acknowledgments:
-    Some of the data of bands was taken from  SNPY (see http://csp.obs.carnegiescience.edu/data/snpy/) and
+    Some of the passbands was taken from  SNPY (see http://csp.obs.carnegiescience.edu/data/snpy/) and
     SnCosmost (see https://github.com/srodney/sncosmost)